Updated: Sep 22

 2. Pastors say things they mean, but don't always know how to do

 I love Pastors!!!
 My dad was a pastor.
 My dad was a messy and messed up guy, but boy, could he preach a good sermon.
 He was wise in many ways.
 He had a great understanding of scripture.
 He had a voracious love of truth and knowledge.
 I think I get that from my dad.
 One thing my dad taught me, was that God uses messed up people.
-God uses really messed up people.
-That's good, because we're all really messed up people.
+That's good, because we're all messed up people.

-Sometimes a Pastor can be a bit of a politician, feeling strongly compelled to keep everyone in the church happy with them.
-It's a precarious position to be in a church with a lot of people, that have a lot of expectations, that a pastor may or may not be able to meet.
+Sometimes a Pastor can be a bit of a politician, feeling strongly compelled to keep everyone in the church happy.
+Being a pastor can be a precarious position.
+Trying to manage the expectations of a group of people isn't easy.
 It's good to have grace towards your pastor.
 They're human.
 They want to keep their church happy.
 They want everyone to get along.
 They won't always live up to the image they project, or the messages they preach.
 They're reaching for God, even as they encourage you to reach for God.
-Give 'em a break.
-Give them a lot of grace.
-Don't hold them to every work, idea, or truth they express from the pulpit.
+Don't hold them to every word, idea, or truth they express from the pulpit.
 We all say things we don't mean.
 We're all reaching for things we've yet to grasp.
 It's hard being a pastor.
 Nuff said!

 5. A church is never greater than all its parts, and you're a part